Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 #### a.
 Downloading assets

-To download the assets, we have to use [v1/collections/{collectionId}/exchanges/{exchangeId}/assets:sync](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getassets-GET/?sha=forge_fdxs_master_preview) having a token with `data:read` scope:
+To download the assets, you need to use [v1/collections/{collectionId}/exchanges/{exchangeId}/assets:sync](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getassets-GET/?sha=forge_fdxs_master_preview), having a token with `data:read` scope:

 ```shell
 curl 'https://developer.api.autodesk.com/exchange/v1/collections/'$COLLECTION_ID'/exchanges/'$EXCHANGE_ID'/assets:sync' \
 --header 'Authorization: Bearer '$TOKEN
 ```

-where `TOKEN` is the env variable holding our access token, and `COLLECTION_ID` with `EXCHANGE_ID` are the IDs retrieved from the exchange container.
+where `TOKEN` is the env variable holding your access token, and `COLLECTION_ID` with `EXCHANGE_ID` are the IDs retrieved from the exchange container.

 The above call provides a response similar to the following: